What is hedge

 Landscaping

-The answer to 'what is hedge' is a row of closely planted shrubs or small trees that form a boundary or barrier.
-Hedges are commonly used in landscaping to mark property lines, provide privacy, or create visual interest in a garden.
-They can be shaped and trimmed into various forms, such as straight, curved, or even geometric patterns.
+The answer to 'what is hedge' is a row of closely planted shrubs or low-growing trees that form a barrier or boundary.
+Hedges are commonly used in landscaping to define property lines, provide privacy, block wind, and add visual interest to a garden.
+They can be made up of a variety of plant species, such as boxwood, privet, yew, or holly, and are typically trimmed and maintained to create a neat, uniform appearance.

 Frequently Asked Questions